 Part 2 – Making a Baby with Vaginismus:

 Shortly after getting married my husband and I decided that we indeed wanted to start a family.
-Since vaginal penetration is extremely painful I wondered how we are going to go about it.
-I knew the first step was going off birth control for a few months, but I wasn't sure if I could handle having intercourse or if we should just aim for a splash pregnancy.
+Since vaginal penetration is extremely painful I wondered how we were going to go about it.
+I knew the first step was going off birth control for a few months, but I wasn't sure if I could handle having intercourse or if we should just aim for a “splash pregnancy”.

 For those wondering, it is possible to become pregnant with vaginismus.

 A splash pregnancy is when the male ejaculates semen as close as possible to the vaginal opening without any actual penetration.
 This can happen both intentionally as well as accidentally.
 If the semen makes it to the vaginal areas there is a chance of getting pregnant.
 If penetration is at all possible and ejaculation happens within the first or second layers of the vagina, the chances of getting pregnant are even higher.